gidztech/gideonpyzer.dev/content/blog/docker-in-js-a-case-study.md

 ## Pulling Docker image
-The next thing we do is to build and run the container from JavaScript using [`exec`](https://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback).
+The next thing to do is to build and run the container from JavaScript using a promisified [`exec`](https://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback).

 `await exec('docker-compose -f docker-compose.yml build --pull chromium');` \
-`await exec('docker-compose -f docker-compose.yml build up -d');`
+`await exec('docker-compose -f docker-compose.yml up -d');`

-Once we're up, we need to connect to the Chromium instance and obtain a web socket.
+Once we're up, we need to connect to the Chromium instance and obtain a WebSocket.

 ```javascript
 const res = await request({